ilmork/As1H-st21_Ingrid/README.md

 **My first Github document**

-Hello, it is me, Thibiga.
+Hello, it is me, Thibiga!